We invite you to view the BFA 2020 graduates work – a site created during the pandemic. We are so proud of them.

-We are design thinkers, researchers, and makers with a focus on the future.
-For over 50 years, we have prepared students for a range of practices and careers in graphic design, design & visual communications, and beyond.
-Among critical design competencies, we value and emphasize community and shared learning experiences to prepare students for the collaborative work that is fundamental to design practice.
-Situated within a top-tier research university, both undergraduate and graduate programs emphasize the integration of design thinking, research, and process to inform a range of responses to challenges we see in the world.
+We are makers, researchers, and thinkers with a focus on creating better futures for all.
+For over 50 years, we have prepared students for a range of practices and careers in graphic design, design & visual communications, interaction design, and beyond.
+In addition to critical design competencies, we value and emphasize community and shared learning experiences to prepare students for the collaborative work that is fundamental to design practice.
+Situated within a top-tier research university, both undergraduate and graduate programs emphasize the integration of research, process, and making to inform a range of responses to challenges we see in the world.
 Our goal is to create design interventions and engagements that are responsible, sustainable, and innovative.
 As such, our programs focus on addressing the issues and challenges that matter to people.
 Check out the alumn interviews on our Vimeo Page.

-Graduate degree (60 credits over 3 years): We offer the MFA in Design and Visual Communications—the MxD—engaging Florida as our laboratory as we work collaboratively and interdisciplinarily to research, identify, and co-design solutions to pressing problems.
-Our 2019–2020 focus is design for equity.
-Program duration is normally 3 years plus summer coursework, a 2-year option is available for self-funded students.
+Graduate degree (60 credits—2 or 3-year programs of study): We offer the MFA in Design and Visual Communications—activated through the MxD Lab—engaging Florida as our laboratory as we work collaboratively and interdisciplinarily to research, identify, and co-design solutions to pressing problems.
+Our 2019–2022 focus is design for equity.
+Program duration is normally 3 years and a 2-year option is available for self-funded students.
 Admission is only offered for the fall semester.
-The application deadline is February 1st.
+The application deadline is February 1st to receive full consideration.

-Graphic Design Certificate (15 credits): This curriculum offers students a better understanding of design thinking and graphic design processes, methods, and practices in order to create effective graphic and communication design works in their areas of interest.
-It is not a substitute for major courses, but designed to engage students who have a range of interests with design culture and practice as a 21st century competency.
-(Certificate courswork typically requires 4 semesters.)
+Graphic Design Certificate* (15 credits): This curriculum offers students a better understanding of how design thinking and graphic design processes, methods, and practices, in order to create effective graphic and communication design, works in their areas of interest.
+It is not a substitute for major courses but designed to engage students who have a range of interests with design culture and practice as a 21st-century competency.
+(Certificate coursework typically requires 4 semesters.)
 The certificate is only available to students majoring in Art or Art History.